All Information about Moustache Parakeet

 A breeding box must have a side door to check the eggs or babies once they are laid.

 When the female on laying she will spend many hours in the breeding box.
 During this, the owner might be hearing scratching and chewing inside the box.

 Most females lay 3-4 eggs and incubate them for approximately 23 to 25 days.
-Nesting material should be placed in the breeding box to prevent eggs from rolling or break during incubation.
+To prevent eggs from rolling or breaking during incubation, nesting material should be placed in the breeding box.

 Sometimes hen’s remove it, but you have to replace the wood shavings again into the box.